Lusigny

-Geography

-Lusigny is a town located in the Auvergne-Rhône-Alpes region, in the department of Allier.
+Lusigny ([lyziɲi]) is a commune in the Allier department in central France, in the Auvergne-Rhône-Alpes region, in the department of Allier.
 Lusigny is located in the canton of Dompierre-sur-Besbre.
 It is located 12 km from the town of Moulins.
 Its inhabitants are known as the Lusignois in French.

 Population

+The population of Lusigny has been increasing over the long term, but at a decreasing rate.
+Between 1968 and 2020, the population increased by 57%, and between 2020 and 2030, it is projected to decrease by 5%, based on the assumption that the recent trend in population decline will continue.